ntu-dasl-sg/TC_Tracks_Speed/README.md

 ## Overview:

-I calculated the translational speed for synthetic tropical cyclone (TC) tracks for the Philippines for both historical and future-climate conditions.
+I calculated the translational speed (in meters per second) for synthetic tropical cyclone (TC) tracks for the Philippines for both historical and future-climate conditions.

-Two options to download the TC track data with speed:
-1 -- Download the full

-Units: Speed in meters per second
+Download the tracks with speed in the `output` folder.

 ## Methodology